-The NSF awarded Invent Penn State I-CORPS Site status and $500,000 in September 2017 to support entrepreneurship training and microgrants for Penn State faculty-related startups.
+The NSF awarded Invent Penn State I-Corps Site status and $500,000 in September 2017 to support entrepreneurship training and microgrants for university-related startups.

-Faculty participants may qualify for I-CORPS national team and $50,000
+Participants may qualify for I-Corps national team and $50,000

 Benefits of I-Corps

 The Invent Penn State I-Corps Site will provide microgrants, commercialization training and mentorship for up to 30 startup teams per year.
-These “boot camp” style trainings help inventors begin customer discovery, learn about the commercialization process, network with experienced entrepreneurs and determine if markets exist for their innovation.
+These “boot camp” style trainings help inventors begin customer discovery, learn about the commercialization process, network with experienced entrepreneurs and determine if a market exists for their innovation.
 The benefits are numerous.